 Petroleum Engineer salary is one of the highest according to reports by PayScale and Glassdoor, which ranges within six figures per year.
 Some of the biggest factors that affect the Petroleum Engineer salary are the experience level, the previous employer, and location.
-In this article, we are going to discuss 3 specific career paths for those who aim to reach the highest petroleum engineer salary, but first, let’s clarify what petroleum engineering is and how to start a career.
+In this article, we are going to discuss 3 specific paths for those who aim to reach the highest petroleum engineer wage, but first, let’s clarify what petroleum engineering is and the best ways people can start their careers.

 What is Petroleum Engineering, and who is a Petroleum Engineer?